tapebrief

 Answers to last quarter's watch list

-24 GW signed load conversion — Raised to 28 GW (+4 GW) with a tightened disclosure standard (ESAs plus LOAs likely to convert to ESAs only).
-190 GW pipeline remains the funnel.
+24 GW signed load conversion — Raised to 28 GW (+4 GW, +17%), with explicit disclosure that some LOAs in negotiation are not yet in the figure.
+Clean conversion from the 190 GW funnel; no slippage disclosed.
 Status: Resolved positively

-Treasury renewable tax credit guidance impact — Not addressed in the press release or in the Q&A excerpts.
+Treasury renewable tax credit guidance impact — Not addressed in press release or Q&A excerpts.
 Status: Continue monitoring

 What to watch into next quarter